Bumrah Sets Up Indias 10-wicket Thrashing Of England In 1st ODI - UrduPoint

 Bumrah, 28 returned to clean up Brydon Carse and David Willey to surpass his only other five-wicket haul of his 71 match ODI career -- 5-27 against Sri Lanka at Pallekelle five years ago.

-Mohammed Shami, Bumrah's new-ball partner, took 3-31 in seven overs as he became the fastest Indian and joint-third fastest to 150 ODI wickets in matches played in his 80th appearance.
+Mohammed Shami, Bumrah's new-ball partner, took 3-31 in seven overs as he became the fastest Indian and joint-third fastest to 150 ODI wickets in matches played on his 80th appearance.

-England's innings boasted just four double-figure contributions, captain Jos Buttler top-scoring with 30 and Willey managed 21.
+- 'Third in a two-horse race' - England's innings boasted just four double-figure contributions, captain Jos Buttler top-scoring with 30 and Willey managing 21.

+This was England's sixth ODI defeat by 10 wickets and their heaviest defeat at home when batting first.

+"It's a very tough day, we really came third in a two-horse race," said Buttler, who has now lost three out of four games since succeeding the retired Eoin Morgan as England's full-time white-ball skipper.

-Overcast skies and a well-grassed pitch favoured the faster bowlers, but it was still a superb display by India's new-ball duo.
+Overcast skies and a well-grassed pitch favoured the faster bowlers, but it was still a superb display by Bumrah and Shami.

+"We know the quality of our new-ball bowlers and they did magnificently," said Rohit.

 The tone was set when Roy, on his Surrey home ground, played on trying to drive Bumrah's fourth ball of the day.